Thairo Estrada Player Props: Giants vs. Yankees

 Yankees Pitching Rankings (2022)

-- The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in MLB.
+- The Yankees pitching staff ranked fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.